 And 5G, or “fifth generation” cellular technology, is worthy of the hype.
 It will increase speeds (particularly in high-density areas), lower latency (more responsive), and connect more devices (for our ever-increasing internet of things).

 So far, most of the 5G talk has centered around mobile.
 But 5G home internet, or Fixed Wireless Access (FWA), has the potential to be just as game-changing.
-Eighty-nine percent of U.S. households currently use cable internet, according to Broadband Now, but the site also explains, “The Internet is an opportunist.”
+Eighty-nine percent of consumers currently have access to cable internet, according to Broadband Now, but the site also explains, “The Internet is an opportunist.”
 While we rely mostly on physical wires now, the future is looking more and more wireless.
 As Ira Brodsky, president of Datacomm Research, told us, “It’s more of a question of when, than if.”

 With such a monumental disruption looming ahead, we thought we’d take a look at some of the most interesting ripple effects we expect to see in the coming years.
 Here are our five predictions for 5G home internet.